lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 # COMP 271 Midterm Summer 2021

+The exam comes in two flavors

+* Problems 1 and 2, or
+* Problems 1, 3, and 4.

 This exam uses the following classes.

 * [Node](Node.java): a class of nodes with pointers to their previous and next nodes.
 Think of nodes as a form of the train stations we used in our previous examples.
 The objects described by class `Node` have a pointer to their next node and also a pointer to their previous node.